40 Fancy Appetizers That Are Secretly Really Easy to Make

 • Serves: 12

-The mini mason jars are so stinkin' cute.
-As for the ornate pie crust toppers, they're easier to master than you may realize.
-I won't judge if you eat more than one, promise.
+These mini mason jars are so stinkin' cute.
+As for the ornate pie crust toppers, they're easier to master than you may realize—especially if you're using store-bought pie crust.
+I won't judge if you eat more than one, I swear.

 37. Mini Lasagnas